-The Bank monitors, manages and controls credit risk exposures based on an internal credit rating system that rates individual obligors based on a rating scale from 1 to 10, subject to positive (+) and negative (-) modifiers for rating grades 2 to 6.
-The internal credit rating is a measure of the credit-worthiness of a single obligor, based on an assessment of the credit risk relating to senior unsecured, medium-term, foreign currency credit exposure.
-The primary objectives of the internal credit rating system are the maintenance of a single uniform standard for credit quality measurement, and to serve as the primary basis for Board-approved risk parameters and delegated credit authority limits.
+The Bank monitors, manages and controls credit risk exposures based on an internal credit rating system that rates individual obligors based on a rating scale from 1 (highest) to 10 (lowest), subject to positive (+) and negative (-) modifiers for rating grades 2 to 6.
+The primary objectives of the internal credit rating system are the maintenance of a single uniform standard for credit quality measurement, and to serve as a basis for Board-approved risk parameters and delegated credit authority limits and also as a key input into the Bank's Risk-Adjusted Return on Capital (RAROC) performance measurement system.